m0lentum/molentum.github.io/content/blog/2024/ten-formative-games/index.md

 in a way that few games have been able to replicate.
-That sense of uneasy solitude in the quiet moments between encounters is one that I've craved all the time ever since I first played this game, often finding it in horror games like Darkwood and the Metro series.
+That sense of uneasy solitude in the quiet moments between encounters is one that I've craved all the time ever since I first played this game, often finding it in horror games like Darkwood and SOMA.

 ## 5. Ecco the Dolphin: Defender of the Future